First passage time properties of diffusion with a broad class of stochastic diffusion coefficients: Introduction

-While the propagator for displacement has been well characterized for a broad class of stochastic DCs, it remains unknown whether first passage time properties such as the above hold for a broad class of stochastic DCs.
-In the present study, to clarify how fluctuations in diffusivity affect the timing of important events such as boundary absorption, we investigate first passage time properties of diffusion with a broad class of stochastic DCs.
+While the propagator for displacement has been well characterized for a broad class of stochastic DCs, it remains unknown whether FPT properties such as the above hold for a broad class of stochastic DCs.
+In the present study, to clarify how fluctuations in diffusivity affect the timing of important events such as boundary absorption, we investigate FPT properties of diffusion with a broad class of stochastic DCs.
 In Sec.~\ref{sec:model}, we describe a one-dimensional overdamped Langevin equation with a stochastic DC.
 Diffusion with a stochastic DC can be described by an overdamped Langevin equation with a stochastic DC.
-In Sec.~\ref{sec:FPe}, we present an approach to find a formula of the first passage time distribution.
-The approach is different from subordination~\cite{Lanoiselee18,Grebenkov21}.
-In our approach, we derive the diffusion equations corresponding to the overdamped Langevin equation with a stochastic DC and then derive a formula of the first passage time distribution by solving the diffusion equations.
-In this section, we derive a formula of the first passage time distribution in one-dimensional semi-infinite domain with an absorbing boundary.
-In Sec.~\ref{sec:prop}, we reveal first passage time properties mainly on the basis of the first passage time distribution.
+In Sec.~\ref{sec:FPe}, we present an approach to find a formula of the FPT distribution.
+The approach differs from the subordination approach and the approach of solving the Fokker-Planck equations using eigenfunction expansions~\cite{Lanoiselee18,Grebenkov21,Chechkin17,Lanoiselee24}.
+In our approach, we derive a diffusion equation corresponding to the overdamped Langevin equation for each sample path of a stochastic DC.
+We then solve this equation to obtain the FPT distribution for each sample path, from which we compute the mean distribution over the ensemble of sample paths.
+In this section, we derive a formula of the FPT distribution in a one-dimensional semi-infinite domain with an absorbing boundary.
+In Sec.~\ref{sec:prop}, we reveal FPT properties mainly on the basis of the FPT distribution.
 In Sec.~\ref{sec:discuss}, we discuss the relation of our results to the results of other studies, the generalization of our results to three-dimensional diffusion, the relation of our approach to the superstatistical approach, and the significance of our results.
 Finally, we present our conclusions in Sec.~\ref{sec:conc}.